-COPYRIGHT © 2019 by the Society of Nuclear Medicine and Molecular Imaging.
-DOI: 10.2967/jnumed.119.235325 tures calculated from 18F-FDG PET/CT in melanoma patients.
+Yet, publishing negative results is a must for ethical reasons.
+Criteria for publishing should be the quality of the study and its statistical power, whatever the outcome.
+A clinically or biologically relevant question and a methodologically well-designed study should warrant publication, no matter if the null hypothesis is rejected or not.
+In some instances, negative studies might be even more impactful than positive ones, as they may challenge existing paradigms and invite investigators to focus research efforts on different paths.
+The conclusion of Saadani et al paper (1) is that although BRAF mutation drives the MAPK pathway and glucose metabolism in some cancers, BRAFV600 status could not be successfully detected using radiomic features calculated from 18F-FDG PET/CT in melanoma patients.
 This observation should be an incentive to further explore the connection between the genetic mutations or pathway alterations and their macroscopic consequences detectable using our in vivo imaging devices.
-It is reasonable to expect that some biologic dysfunctions resulting from mutations will produce a cascade of events that might ultimately yield a signal detectable by our exquisite molecular imaging scanners.
-However, both the magnitude and the spatiotemporal extent of the biologic effect will determine our ability to identify an abnormality from in vivo images using a given radiotracer.
-Investigations of the relationships between the triggering signal (here a mutation) and the net observable result (here a change in tumor glucose metabolism) are absolutely needed for two reasons: first, to establish realistic expectations regarding the potential power of radiomic features; second, to use radiomic observations as a driver to formulate more precise biologic assumptions regarding the underlying processes and subsequently test them.
+It is reasonable to expect that some biological dysfunctions resulting from mutations will produce a cascade of events that might ultimately yield a signal detectable by our exquisite molecular imaging scanners.
+However, both the magnitude and the spatio-temporal extent of the biological effect will determine our ability to identify an abnormality from in vivo images using a given radiotracer.
+Investigations of the relationships between the triggering signal (here a mutation) and the net observable result (here change in tumor glucose metabolism) are absolutely needed for two reasons: first to establish realistic expectations regarding the potential power of radiomic features, second to use radiomic observations as a driver to formulate more precise biological assumptions regarding the underlying processes and subsequently test them.
 Advancing that field will require the publication of both positive and negative radiomic results.

-One could argue that given the overwhelming number of radiomicrelated publications reporting positive results, which might be the trees that hide the forest, the publication of negative results in that domain will be practically challenging.
-What we need are methodologically sound, properly powered, and robust radiomic studies addressing a biologically driven hypothesis and described in such a way that independent investigators can reproduce and confirm the findings.
+One could argue that given the overwhelming number of radiomic-related publications reporting positive results, which might be the trees that hide the forest, the publication of negative results in that domain will be practically challenging.
+What we need are methodologically sound, properly powered and robust radiomic studies addressing a biologically-driven hypothesis and described in such a way that independent investigators can reproduce and confirm the findings.
 Indeed, replication has often more scientific value than original discovery in the radiomic field.
-To the best of our knowledge, since 2014 no PET radiomic model has ever been validated by an independent group.
-Even worse, misleading interpretation of some of the most famous radiomic findings (6) has recently been demonstrated (7), confirming that some radiomic features initially interpreted as biomarkers of tumor heterogeneity were actually surrogates of tumor volume, as shown as early as 2014 (8,9).
-These findings suggest that radiomic-related publications should be thoroughly designed with sufficient statistical power, described in such a way that they can be repeated, and they should also include well-supported interpretation, possibly based on dedicated experiments.
+To date, to the best of our knowledge, no PET radiomic model has ever been validated by an independent group since 2014.
+Even worse, the misleading interpretation of some of the most famous radiomic findings (6) has recently been demonstrated (7), confirming that some radiomic features initially interpreted as biomarkers of tumor heterogeneity were actually surrogates of the tumor volume, as shown as early as 2014 (8-9).
+These findings suggest that radiomic-related publications should be thoroughly designed with sufficient statistical power, described in such a way that they can be repeated, and that they should also include well-supported interpretation possibly based on dedicated experiments.